 After, the group was pushed into a cell in which they would sit for the next five hours.
 They had access to water and a toilet, but not food.
 After some time, another group of four people were put in the cell, reportedly accompanied by three more officers.
 The respondent recalled about six officers present at the station in total.

 At around eight or nine in the evening, both groups were told to exit the cell.
 Two officers reportedly brought them to a van in which there were already some other people sitting.
 According to the respondent, there were about 20 people in total in the van; some of them on seats, others on the ground.
 After about three or four hours of driving, they arrived at the border of Bosnia and Herzegovina, close to the city of Velika Kladuša.
 At this point, it was at around 12 or one a.m. the following day (10th of May).

 At the border there were six or seven officers waiting, wearing black and blue uniforms and ski masks, recounted the respondent.
 The officers opened the van and told them to go.
 The respondent recalled they were on a small road surrounded by forests.

 “You know, we cannot accept this by Croatian police.”

-The respondent said in the end.
-The group walked for 12-13 hours back to the camp Lipa, close to the city of Bihac.
+The respondent reported that after being pushed back, the group walked for 12-13 hours back to camp Lipa, close to the city of Bihac.